 2. Cinnamon and Nutmeg

-Nutmeg is a conventional spice that is often paired with cinnamon, especially in winter holiday dishes served during Thanksgiving and Christmas.
+Nutmeg is a conventional spice often paired with cinnamon, especially in winter dishes served during Thanksgiving and Christmas.

 The combination of these two spices resembles the cardamom aroma, but nutmeg provides a more distinct, aromatic spiciness than the floral elements of cardamom.

-When used in dishes such as stews or marinades, the combination of cinnamon and nutmeg creates a warm, savory flavor that can be great in baking as well.
+When used in dishes such as stews or marinades, the combination of cinnamon and nutmeg creates a warm, savory flavor that can also be great in baking.

-It is essential to use an equal amount of cinnamon and nutmeg to substitute a teaspoon of cardamom.
+Using an equal amount of cinnamon and nutmeg is essential to substitute a teaspoon of cardamom.

 3. Cinnamon and Anise Seeds